|Named a regional "Ten Best" Parks and Playgrounds in

 available for birthday parties, group meetings and other outings.
 Nestled

-near the front of the park, near the meadow, story circle and near the main
+near the front of the park, near the meadow, story circle and main

 parking area, this shady shelter provides the perfect spot for any kind of

 outdoor event.
 Available during park hours: Wednesday - Sunday, 9:00 a.m. -

 Call the OKC Parks & Recreation Department business office to reserve: 297-3882.